-Urging Hollywood and the exhibition community to explore the potential of virtual reality, Fox futurist Ted Schilowitz asserted, "We're getting to the point when you are able to wear a theme park on your head. … We shouldn't wait even if you don't know the business model yet.
+Urging Hollywood and the exhibition community to explore the potential of virtual reality, Fox futurist Ted Schilowitz asserts, "We're getting to the point when you are able to wear a theme park on your head. … We shouldn't wait, even if you don't know the business model yet.
 You learn by doing."

-As an example, Zim described Sony's Ghostbusters VR Experience, a first-person experience that allows the user to walk around as a Ghostbuster, created with the involvement of Ivan Reitman.
+As an example, Zim described Sony's Ghostbusters VR Experience, a first-person experience that allows the user to walk around as a Ghostbuster, which was created with the involvement of Ivan Reitman.

-But he also warned that since there's currently no business model, studios won't have a large budget for these productions.
-"It's going to be a partnership with theaters and filmmakers to get where this needs to be," he said.
+But the exec also warned that since there's currently no business model, studios won't have a large budget for these productions.
+"It's going to be a partnership with theaters and filmmakers to get where this needs to be," said Zim.

-Austin Barker, executive vp of creative content for Universal Pictures Marketing asserted that if cinema is the end goal, the VR needs to be conceived with this in mind.
-"The type of VR content that will work in theaters is something that you can't do at home - whether that be with an experience that requires physical space or a type of chair.
+Austin Barker, executive vp creative content for Universal Pictures Marketing, asserted that if cinema is the end goal, the VR needs to be conceived with that in mind.
+"The type of VR content that will work in theaters is something that you can't do at home - whether that be with an experience that requires physical space or a type of chair."

-A similar message came from David Campbell, executive vp, corporate development and theater operations and senior vp at Imax (which presented The Mummy Experience).
+A similar message came from David Campbell, senior vp corporate development and theater operations at Imax (which presented The Mummy Experience).
 Imax is currently testing a VR model for theaters and other locations, and Campbell said it's equipping those sites with gear that would be expensive to have at home.
-That includes high-end VR headsets, motion chairs, and haptic vests.
+That includes high-end VR headsets, motion chairs and haptic vests.